Executive Musical Director

 Jim is known throughout the recording industry as America’s most recorded bass singer in jingles and commercials on radio and television.
 His discography with Vocal Majority includes 25 albums of popular, jazz, classic, barbershop, and inspirational music and a DVD, A Vocal Majority Christmas, released in 2003.
 As a guest conductor with the famed Mormon Tabernacle Choir, Clancy combined the Utah ensemble with The Vocal Majority in a joint album, Voices In Harmony, for CBS Masterworks.
 He has also performed on stage with many artists including Jimmy Dean, Bob Flanigan, The Four Freshmen, John Gary, Lee Greenwood, The Lettermen, Johnny Mann, The Oak Ridge Boys, and the Suntones.

 In October 2000, Clancy was honored by the Barbershop Harmony Society Southwestern District when a new Chorus Champion trophy was unveiled and named in his honor as the Jim Clancy Chorus Champion Award.
 In 2005, Jim Clancy was inducted into the Barbershop Harmony Society Hall of Fame.
+In 2017, Jim was awarded the SING!
+Texas Legacy Award.

 As primary arranger for Vocal Majority, Jim Clancy has shaped its rich harmonies and distinctively elegant sounds in his years as its director.